sterna-paradisaea-777/mappingtool/README.md

 #### Summarize
 Indicate on the map the approximate best area to choose a flat or hotel in Berlin Ho Pretoria.

 The first map is Berlin.

 The second one is Pretoria.

 ![2021-08-16_1-01-18](https://user-images.githubusercontent.com/88767205/129486635-4e0e79e7-307f-40f8-ac90-5f2cf0e2b859.jpg)
+Based on the above analysis by Grasshopper, it can be seen that the area along the spree river is the most convenient place to live in Berlin for tourists, with a wider choice of hotels and a wide range of tourist attractions.

 ![111](https://user-images.githubusercontent.com/88767205/129486972-018b4f8c-d7b3-4b25-956a-7cd268e9eb8e.jpg)
+In comparison to Berlin, Pretoria has a smaller choice of hotels.
+When visiting Pretoria, it is more convenient to choose a place to stay around Pretorius street and Francis baard street.
+Also, the tourist attractions are more spread out and farther away.

 #### Other